tOgg1/WS-Nu/README.md

   * Full IPv6 support
   * Support for complex header generation
   * All WS-N send messages have been moved from the WebService class to WsnUtilities
+  * Methods added to SoapForwardingHub to allow removal of ServiceConnections with the Web Service objects
 * Major bug fixes
   * WS-N messages should now be attached with a wsa:action-headers

 ## Release log

 ### 0.3 - first official release